puppeteer/puppeteer/docs/api.md

     - `domcontentloaded` - consider navigation to be finished when the `DOMContentLoaded` event is fired.
     - `networkidle0` - consider navigation to be finished when there are no more than 0 network connections for at least `500` ms.
     - `networkidle2` - consider navigation to be finished when there are no more than 2 network connections for at least `500` ms.
-- returns: <[Promise]<[Response]>> Promise which resolves to the main resource response.
+- returns: <[Promise]<?[Response]>> Promise which resolves to the main resource response.
 In case of multiple redirects, the navigation will resolve with the response of the last redirect.

 The `page.goto` will throw an error if:
 - there's an SSL error (e.g. in case of self-signed certificates).